 A loan payable in full at any time upon demand by the lender.

-A person, other than the taxpayer or the taxpayer's spouse, for whom an exemption can be claimed.
-To be your dependent, a person must be your qualifying child or qualifying relative.
+A person, other than the taxpayer or the taxpayer's spouse who is a qualifying child or qualifying relative.

 These benefits include amounts employers pay to a taxpayer or directly to the care provider.